 While sticks and stones may break bones, threatening and cruel words can be just as damaging, particularly to children.
 Both physical and emotional abuse are forms of domestic violence, and both may be considered by judges in making custody and visitation decisions.
 In fact, a parent’s history of domestic

-Both Parents are Responsible for Child Support In Rhode Island, both parents have a duty to support their child.
-This means that both are expected to meet the child’s financial and other needs.
-Typically, however, the non-custodial parent – the parent who spends less than half time with the child (or children) – makes child support payments.
+In Rhode Island, both parents have a duty to support their child.
+This means that both are expected to meet the child's financial and other needs.
+Find out how child support is calculated in Rhode Island, and how those payments are enforced.

 For some parents, child support may be easier to establish than to collect.
 However, a "deadbeat" parent - that is, one who fails to pay the full amount of child support every month - can face significant fines and even jail time in some circumstances.
 A child support obligation continues as long as